|

 that examines lovingly the anatomy of a tiny crab, or the larger studies

-concern with detailed visual truth.
+visual truth.
 The same touching quality found in the Ghirlandaio portrait of the old man and child is also seen in a painting by Lorenzo di Credi (c.1459-1537), the "Virgin and Child with St. John and Angels".
 Unlike earlier, more ceremonial religious art, Lorenzo's painting is concerned with one poignant moment.
 The atmosphere of the painting is sad and gentle; the artist tries to show that all of those present recognize that the Infant who blesses St. John will one day sacrifice His life on a cross.
-The mood of this painting is very different from the static, inhuman beauty of such earlier Byzantine-influenced works as Duccio's "Birth of Christ" or Cimabue's Madonna.
+The mood of this painting is very different from the static beauty of earlier Byzantine-influenced works by artists like Duccio di Buoninsegna (c.1255-1319).
 Clearly, religious painting was changing in the late fifteenth century in Italy, and we can see that it was affected by the increasing awareness of human emotion - something that had an even greater impact on the later Mannerism art movement.
 For chronological lists of more Renaissance

 painters and sculptors, please see: The True Florentine Gentleman The study of the human body was complemented